 Discovery of cGAS-cGAMP pathway and its role in immune defense

-We identified cGAS, which directly binds to cytosolic DNA, forms a dimer and synthsizes cGAMP from GTP and ATP. cGAMP with mixed phosphodiester linkages binds to STING with high-affinity and induces STING conformational change and interferon expression.
+We identified cGAS, which directly binds to cytosolic DNA, forms a dimer and synthesizes cGAMP from GTP and ATP. cGAMP with mixed phosphodiester linkages binds to STING with high-affinity and induces STING conformational change and interferon expression.
 We generated cGAS knockout mice and cell lines.
 Using these reagents we found that cGAS-cGAMP pathway is important for immune response against DNA viruses, retroviruses and bacteria.
-In addition, we found that cGAS is responsible for the severe inflammation found in DNAse deficient mice, suggesting cGAS can also be activated by self DNA and may cause inflamation in some lupus patients.
+In addition, we found that cGAS is responsible for the severe inflammation found in DNAse deficient mice, suggesting cGAS can also be activated by self DNA and may cause inflammation in some lupus patients.

 Novel functions and regulations of TLRs